IECEX VS ATEX: NAVIGATING GLOBAL CERTIFICATION STANDARDS FOR GAS SENSING

 Achieving IECEx compliance requires a rigorous dual-process managed by an Ex Certification Body (ExCB):

-- ExTR (Ex Test Report): A technical evaluation where the product (such as a microprocessor-based NDIR sensor) undergoes destructive testing in an ExTL (Ex Test Laboratory) to verify its construction against ignition risks.
+• ExTR (Ex Test Report): A technical evaluation where the product undergoes destructive testing in an ExTL (Ex Test Laboratory) to verify its construction against ignition risks and explosion-proofness.

-- QAR (Quality Assessment Report): A periodic audit of the manufacturing facility based on ISO 80079-34.
-This ensures that the production line maintains the same safety integrity as the prototype tested in the ExTR.
+• QAR (Quality Assessment Report): A periodic audit of the manufacturing facility based on ISO/IEC 80079-34.
+This ensures that the production line maintains the same safety requirements as the product tested in the ExTR.

 Why IECEx is Essential for the Oil & Gas Industry

-For global players like Shell, Aramco, or BP, IECEx is often a mandatory procurement requirement.
+For global players such as Shell, Aramco, or BP, IECEx is often a mandatory procurement requirement.

-- Simplified Export: Countries like Australia and Brazil accept IECEx directly.
-In North America (UL/CSA) and China (CCC), an existing ExTR significantly reduces the time and cost of obtaining local marks.
+1. Simplified Export: Countries such as Australia and Brazil accept IECEx directly.
+In North America and China (where UL/CSA and CCC apply respectively), an existing ExTR significantly reduces the time and cost of obtaining local marks.

 Our ATEX Quality Assurance Notification (QAN) and IECEx Quality Assessment Reports (QAR) are available for download.